Write your CV & Cover Letter

 - If submitting your CV electronically, always send it as a PDF.

 Remember, your CV is your marketing tool.
 Your aim is to entice the employer to interview you.
 Think carefully about the format you choose and make it appropriate to the different positions you apply for.
-CVs can appear in any one or a combination of the following formats.
+See CV templates below.

 Writing your Cover Letter